sam-harri/CurriculumVitae/public/posts/less-booleans.md

 # Less Booleans

 Booleans are a natural fit for binary states.
 However, a state that appears binary today may not be tomorrow.
-When a third option becomes necessary, an initial `bool` in a public API creates a difficult choice:
+When a third option becomes necessary, a `bool` in a public API creates a difficult choice:

 1.  **A Breaking Change:** Replace the `bool` with a more flexible type, forcing all consumers to update their code.
-2.  **Boolean Creep:** Add a second `bool`, leading to a combinatorial explosion of states, some of which may be invalid.
+2.  **Boolean Creep:** Add a second `bool`, leading to a product wise increase of states, some of which may be invalid.

 Using more descriptive types from the start can create APIs that are more robust, self-documenting, and easier to evolve.

 ## The Problem: An Evolving User Status

 Consider a function that needs a user's status.
 Initially, a user can only be `active` or `inactive`.
-A boolean seems sufficient.
+A boolean seems perfect.

 ```python
 def something_user_status(user_id: int, is_active: bool) -> None: